anson-vandoren/ansonvandoren.com/content/posts/DeployHugoFromGithub.md

 - [Let's Encrypt](https://letsencrypt.org/) to avoid the 'Not Secure' message in the URL bar
 - [Hugo](https://gohugo.io) static site generator (so I can use Markdown!)

-So now I'm left with needing to figure out a way to implement the following:
+So now I'm left needing to figure out a way to implement the following workflow:

 1. Make a change, or add a new blog post locally.
 Commit the change locally and push to GitHub.
 2. Magically have my website update to reflect the new content.

 Ideally, I want it to be as simple as that.
-My first implementation ([based on this great guide](https://www.digitalocean.com/community/tutorials/how-to-deploy-a-hugo-site-to-production-with-git-hooks-on-ubuntu-14-04)) was more complicated, and involved setting a remote on my server that I could push to (in addition to GitHub).
+My first implementation ([based on this guide](https://www.digitalocean.com/community/tutorials/how-to-deploy-a-hugo-site-to-production-with-git-hooks-on-ubuntu-14-04)) was more complicated, and involved setting a remote repo on my server that I could push to (in addition to GitHub).
 I don't like this solution because:

 1. It involves an extra step, and means I need to maintain two separate remote repos.
-2. It makes it more likely that I'll forget to push to GitHub as well, so when my server inevitably dies due to neglect or freak accident, I likely won't have a solid backup.
+2. It makes it more likely that I'll forget to push to GitHub as well, so when my server inevitably dies due to neglect or freak accident, I may not have a solid backup.

 This is still a workable solution, but I want it to be as streamlined as possible.
 In hindsight, I should have just used Caddy ([with this awesome tutorial](https://www.digitalocean.com/community/tutorials/how-to-host-a-website-with-caddy-on-ubuntu-16-04)), but sometimes I like doing things the hard way.

-### What I'll need
+### What I need

-I need to figure out the details, but bascially I need:

 1. A GitHub webhook set up to monitor a [PushEvent](https://developer.github.com/v3/activity/events/types/#pushevent) and send that along to my server.
 2. Nginx to receive the POST event from GitHub and forward it to an internal listener of some sort.